Karaborg/My-Docker-Notes/README.md

 RUN addgroup -g 1000 laravel && adduser -G laravel -g laravel -s /bin/sh -D laravel
 ```

-So, assuming the build was success, now we need to check the `.env` file inside `src` folder.
-Open the file and find db connection variables.
+So, assuming the build was a success, now we need to check the `.env` file inside `src` folder.
+Open the file and find DB connection variables.

-We will change the `DB_HOST` as our container name which is `mysql`, and we will also need to change our `DB_DATABASE`, `DB_USERNAME` and `DB_PASSWORD` as we already clarifed in our `mysql.env` before.
+We will change the `DB_HOST` as our `mysql` container name, and we will also need to change our `DB_DATABASE`, `DB_USERNAME` and `DB_PASSWORD` as we already clarified in our `mysql.env` before.
 So it should look like this:
 ```
 ...
 DB_CONNECTION=mysql